-- Residential Rebate Program offering rebates to customers on a variety of water-saving devices. - Cash for Grass Program offering customers between \$1 to \$5 per square foot of grass replaced with water-efficient landscaping. - Xeriscape Education Program education on landscaping with plants that use less water. - Education and outreach programs, including classes on such topics as firescaping and information on ongoing projects. - Water Surveys. - Cell phone application to report Water Waste.
+- Residential Rebate Program offering rebates to customers on a variety of water-saving devices. - Cash for Grass Program offering customers between \$1 to \$4 per square foot of grass replaced with water-efficient landscaping. - Xeriscape Education Program education on landscaping with plants that use less water. - Education and outreach programs, including classes on such topics as firescaping and information on ongoing projects and an upcoming school education program. - Water Surveys - Cell phone application to report Water Waste.